pawelc/docs/pgm.md

 31.08.2010

 ADMG (Acyclic Directed Mixed Graph) are generalization on Directed graphs to contain bi-directional edges.
 The can encode more independence assumptions.
+We don't have to specify hidden variables (common causes), they are implicitly modelled as bi-directed edges.
-It is hard to parametrized likelihood functions to
-encode independence assumptions in ADMG.
+It is hard to parametrize likelihood functions to encode independence assumptions in ADMG.
 Authors parametrize cdf using product of CDFs.
-Authors extend Cumulative Density Networks to Acyclic Directed Mixed Graph.
+They extend Cumulative Density Networks to Acyclic Directed Mixed Graph.
-Authors show how to factorize ADMXG into product of subgraphs built on districts i.e. connected sets of variables by only bidirected connections and the parents of such a district.
+Authors show how to factorize ADMG into product of subgraphs built on districts i.e. connected sets of variables by only bi-directed connections and the parents of such a district.

 #[Maximum-likelihood learning of cumulative distribution functions on graphs]()
 2010